jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (s) to gather such information as in the Commissioner's opinion will assist the Commissioner in carrying out the Commissioner's functions under this Act:
   (t) to do anything incidental or conducive to the performance of any of the preceding functions:
   (u) to exercise and perform such other functions, powers, and duties as are conferred or imposed on the Commissioner by or under this Act or any other enactment.
-(1A) Except as expressly provided otherwise in this or another Act, the Commissioner must act independently in performing his or her statutory functions and duties, and exercising his or her statutory powers, under
+(1A) Except as expressly provided otherwise in this or another Act, the Commissioner must act independently in performing his or her statutory functions and duties, and exercising his or her statutory powers, under—
   (a) this Act; and
   (b) any other Act that expressly provides for the functions, powers, or duties of the Commissioner (other than the Crown Entities Act 2004).
 (2) The Commissioner may from time to time, in the public interest or in the interests of any person or body of persons, publish reports relating generally to the exercise of the Commissioner's functions under this Act or to any case or cases investigated by the Commissioner, whether or not the matters to be dealt with in any such report have been the subject of a report to the responsible Minister or the Prime Minister.

 ### 14 Commissioner to have regard to certain matters
-In the performance of his or her functions, and the exercise of his or her powers, under this Act, the Commissioner shall (a) have due regard for the protection of important human rights and social interests that compete with privacy, including the general desirability of a free flow of information and the recognition of the right of government and business to achieve their objectives in an efficient way; and
+In the performance of his or her functions, and the exercise of his or her powers, under this Act, the Commissioner shall— (a) have due regard for the protection of important human rights and social interests that compete with privacy, including the general desirability of a free flow of information and the recognition of the right of government and business to achieve their objectives in an efficient way; and
   (b) take account of international obligations accepted by New Zealand, including those concerning the international technology of communications; and
   (c) consider any developing general international guidelines relevant to the better protection of individual privacy; and